SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 3. Active Directory Users and Organizational Units

 **Explanation:**
-Organizational Units provide structure for user and computer management.
-Creating `_EMPLOYEES` and `_ADMINS` OUs separates standard users from administrative accounts, reflecting best practices in access management.
+Organizational Units (OUs) are containers within a domain that help organize users, groups, and computers.
+They allow administrators to apply policies to specific sets of users or computers.
+In this lab, `_EMPLOYEES` will hold regular users, and `_ADMINS` will hold administrative accounts.
+This structure makes management easier and reflects common practices in professional environments.

 **Instructions:**
-After logging back in, opened Active Directory Users and Computers.
-Right-clicked `Mydomain.com` then selected New → Organizational Unit.
-Created `_EMPLOYEES` for standard users and `_ADMINS` for admin accounts.
+Opened Active Directory Users and Computers.
+Right-clicked `Mydomain.com` → New → Organizational Unit.
+Created `_EMPLOYEES` for standard users and `_ADMINS` for administrative users.

 ![10  Active directory Users and computers](https://github.com/user-attachments/assets/3c1f6fa1-52c9-4144-b55f-2e788719b2fe)
 ![11  File New Organizational Unit](https://github.com/user-attachments/assets/07721769-b375-4090-8757-3a4916c9f259)